Boiler Service Cost

 The oil boiler service price is typically between £80 to £180, and this will depend on the age, condition, and previous maintenance of the boiler as well as your location in the UK.

-The cost of servicing an oil boiler will also usually include checking the tank where oil is stored to ensure this is secure.
+The cost of servicing an oil boiler will also usually include checking the tank where oil is stored to ensure it is secure.

 LPG Boiler Service Cost